ppipada/flexigpt-app/docs/requirements/assistant_ux.md

   - Inline “+” opens select-only autocomplete for allowed tools to mark them “eligible/selected” for this turn.
   - Selection ≠ invocation; the model decides, user may confirm/deny calls if required.
-  - Inline additions do not change chat defaults unless the user also updates the Tools dropdown/drawer.
+  - Inline additions do not change chat defaults unless the user also updates the Tools dropdown.

 - Action: Attach Knowledge (#)